-To find out more or to join the network, please contact Michelle Woods, Disability Support Services, Monash University on (03) 9905 5704 or via email firstname.lastname@example.org
+To find out more or to join the network, please contact Michelle Woods, Senior Disability Resources Coordinator, Disability Support Services, Monash University on (03) 9905 5704 or via email firstname.lastname@example.org

 TAFE Disability Network (TDN) - Victoria

-The TAFE Disability Network (TDN) in Victoria has been active since the 1980s and has established itself to be the key network for TAFE practitioners in this state.
+The TAFE Disability Network in Victoria has been active for more than 20 years and since this time has established itself to be the key network for TAFE practitioners in this state.

 The number of DLOs within the tertiary education sector both at a state and national level will never be high because of the limited number of TAFE institutes and Universities across Australia.
 In Victoria, many DLOs work in solo positions and/or in rural settings and can be isolated from colleagues who understand the complex issues related to disability and education.